 If we think about the efficiency of our pipeline, it was definitely uneven and everything but swift.

-Async communication empowers independence.
+Asynchronous communication empowers independence.
 It focuses on making sure that a task and its effects are independent of whoever planned or executed it.

-In this example communication is performed through messaging and well written documentation.
-In these cases, even if the end-goal of the message exchange is spread throughout the time, the impact on the work flow is negligible and often means more execution.
+In this example, communication is performed through messaging and well written documentation.
+In these cases, even if the end goal of the message exchange is spread throughout the time, the impact on the work flow is negligible and often means more execution.

 Humans aren’t very good at going from a state of total focus on task A to total focus on task B without loss (as depicted in the following image).
 For example, when you’re deep in a book and get interrupted with something.
 It’ll take you a moment to get back into the book.